-This 35-minute documentary chronicles the life of Bowling Green, Kentucky’s Quonset Auditorium, which served local legends and national stars during the entertainment boom after the Second World War.
+This 35-minute documentary tells the life story of Bowling Green, Kentucky’s Quonset Auditorium – a venue that served big time stars and local legends of all stripes during the entertainment boom after the Second World War.

 Watch the 30 second trailer

-The film provides a glimpse into the lives of diverse entertainers, ranging from country, R&B and gospel musicians to professional wrestlers, whose paths intersected at the Quonset during a time when segregation was being challenged.
+This film allows a glimpse into the lives of diverse entertainers ranging from R&B, country, and gospel musicians – to professional wrestlers – whose paths intersected at the Quonset during a time when segregation was being challenged.

-The documentary shows how local entertainers have contributed to national history and will inspire discussion about social dynamics leading to the Civil Rights Movement, the politics of historic preservation, and the construction of public memory.
+The documentary illustrates how local entertainers have contributed to national history.
+It can be used as a springboard for discussion about social and entertainment history in America, the development of the Civil Rights Movement, the politics of historic preservation, and the construction of public memory.

 These entertainers also tell stories about others who shared the stage at the Quonset including:

 - musicians Ernest Tubb, Bill Monroe, Ray Charles, James Brown and Memphis Slim,

 - professional wrestling icons Cora Combs and Sweet Georgia Brown.

 - The Kentucky Educational Television Fund for Independent Production

 - The Kentucky Humanities Council, Inc. and the National Endowment for the Humanities